 There are many ways to watch birds from the safety of your own home.
 However, there’s nothing like equipment that lets you get out into the field and look at birds head on.
-Binoculars and Telescopes help amateur and professional birdwatchers get up close and personal with birds, allowing them to be viewed just as if you were right next to them.
+Best Binoculars and Telescopes help amateur and professional birdwatchers get up close and personal with birds, allowing them to be viewed just as if you were right next to them.

 Things to consider before buying optics